 About Lorain County Community College

 LCCC is a public institution.
 The LCCC experience introduces students to a campus environment that promotes both personal and professional growth and exploration.
 Lorain County Community College provides a wide range of academic programs and services, including associate degrees and technical certificates.
-Campus facilities include modern classrooms, laboratories and clinics with state of the art equipment, college library/learning center, fine arts performance center, physical fitness complex, bookstore and on site food kiosks, and a regional conference center.
+Campus facilities include modern classrooms, laboratories, and clinics with state of the art equipment, college library/learning center, fine arts performance center, physical fitness complex, bookstore, on-site food kiosks, and a regional conference center.

-Arts and Humanities; Business, Engineering and Information Technologies; Health and Wellness Sciences; Science and Mathematics, and Social Sciences and Human Services.
+LCCC offers degrees in many academic programs, including Arts and Humanities, Business, Engineering, Information Technologies, Health and Wellness Sciences, Science and Mathematics, and Social Sciences and Human Services.

-- Personal Essay.
-All Documents must be scanned in color and sent to firstname.lastname@example.org.
+All documents must be scanned in color and sent to firstname.lastname@example.org

 Tuition and Fees